vinitkumar/vinitkumar.me/content/blog/development-practises/index.md

 - Use `eslint` to lint your code and get rid of most of the silly mistakes and syntax errors.
 - Write DRY code(DRY = Do not repeat yourself).
 If you are copy pasting same logic in two places, better make a function out of it.
 - Write reasonable and simple code that is easy to reason about.
 Keeping things simple is helpful in debugging.
-- If the component is very large(more than 200 LOC) and is doing a lot of things at once, try splitting it into smaller components.
+- If the component is very large(more than 200 Lines Of Code) and is doing a lot of things at once, try splitting it into smaller components.
 - Separate logic from presentation.
 The presentation components shoulb be dump and just depend on the data for presentation.
 - Try not to write a lot of `if`, `ternary operators` inside the render method.
 Use a boolean flag for that and keep the logic inside the templating to the minimum.
 - Prefer using `PureComponent` instead of `Component` while using Class based components.